shangweihung/eCommerce_Web/README.md

 # eCommerce Website
 I am the beginner for Django.
 This website is my first practice.
-It's ecommerce website built with Django 3.0.3.
+It's ecommerce website built with Django 3.0.3 with style by bootstrap.
+The case is my own company - 'PonPonChiao HelpBuy Company Website'.
+I'll still add some new function into it.

 # Demo
 ### Home Page